 Buddy's Books and Bistro is operated by WNCC on the Scottsbluff campus and is your source for textbooks and general merchandise, such as art supplies, school supplies, novelties, greeting cards, and College apparel, which is also available online.
-New and used books are sold at the beginning of each semester and can be delivered to the Alliance and Scottsbluff campuses.
-Books may also be purchased online at wmcc.edu/student-life/bookstore.
-If the text is to be used again, books are purchased at the end of each semester for resale.
+New and used books are sold at the beginning of each semester and can be delivered to the Alliance and Sidney campuses; please allow for two business days if requesting books be delivered to Alliance or Sidney from Scottsbluff.
+Books may also be purchased online at wncc.edu/student-life/bookstore.
+If the text is to be used again, books are purchased back by the Bookstore at the end of each semester for resale.